iras/JADE/readme.md

 JADE is a simple cross-platform dependency mapping tool written in Python 2.6 and using the library PyQt4.
-It is available both as a standalone version (through ClientStandAlone.py) and as Maya local dependency mapping tool (through ClientMaya.py that needs to be called from within Maya by the Python script MayaLauncherPythonScript after amending the physical path).
+It is available both as a standalone version (through ClientStandAlone.py) and as Maya local dependency mapping tool (through ClientMaya.py, that needs to be called from within Maya by the Python script MayaLauncherPythonScript after customising the physical path).
 JADE model (graph.py, node.py, socket.py) is unit tested and documented (EpyDoc, cfr. http://epydoc.sourceforge.net/)

 On running the client, please load the XML file description (available nodes) first, then mouse right-click